 \section{Introduction}

-The interest of the existence of symmetries of mechanical systems is related with the existence of {\sl conserved quantities} (or {\sl constants of motion\/}), which allows us to simplify the integration of dynamical equations, applying suitable reduction methods \cite{AM-fm,Ar,LM-sgam,MR-99}.
-In fact, it is well known that, roughly speaking, a symmetry of a dynamical system is a transformation in the phase space of the system that maps solutions to the dynamical equations into solutions, and that every symmetry originates a {\sl conservation law} or {\sl conserved quantity}; that is, there is a physical magnitude that is conserved along the dynamical trajectories of the system.
-Then, these conserved quantities are used to reduce the number of physical degrees of freedom and of equations of the system.
+The existence of symmetries of Hamiltonian and Lagrangian systems is related with the existence of {\sl conserved quantities} (or {\sl constants of motion\/}).
+All of them allow us to simplify the integration of dynamical equations, applying suitable reduction methods \cite{AM-fm,Ar,LM-sgam,MR-99}.
 The use of geometrical methods is a powerful tool in the study of these topics.
-In particular, the most rigorous and complete way to deal with these problems is by means of the {\sl theory of actions of Lie groups on (symplectic) manifolds}, and the subsequent theory of reduction \cite{MW-74} (see also \cite{EMR-99,MRSV-2015} for an extensive list of references that cover many aspects of the problem of reduction by symmetries in a lot of different situations).
-In this paper we are only interested in the case of {\sl regular} (i.e., symplectic) Hamiltonian systems.
+In particular, we are interested in the case of {\sl regular} (i.e., symplectic) Hamiltonian systems.
+The most complete way to deal with these problems is using the {\sl theory of actions of Lie groups on (symplectic) manifolds}, and the subsequent theory of reduction \cite{AM-fm,LM-sgam,MSSV-85,MW-74} (see also \cite{EMR-99,MRSV-2015} for a extensive list of references that cover many aspects of the problem of reduction by symmetries in a lot of different situations).